White Pariahs – Quiet Rebels

 “This kind of dystopian drama is frightening, as it’s not too distant from reality, or possibility.”

 Audience feedback, White Pariahs R&D 2020

-White Pariahs: Quiet Rebels brings to our stages stories of the white working-class women who crossed the colour line to marry the men of the Windrush generation who emigrated to Britain after WWII.
-This quiet revolution changed the face of our society, and created some of the most richly diverse cities in the world we enjoy today.
+White Pariahs: Quiet Rebels brings to our stages, stories of white working-class women who crossed the colour line to marry men of the Windrush generation.

 Spring – Summer 2021

 In Spring 2021, the Creative Team, working in partnership filmmaker, Stephen Rudder and historian Professor Hakim Adi, will research archival film and photographic footage to lay the foundations for the visual imagery to inform the design and, to create online resources for young people and wider participants.

 Composer and Rapper, AWATE, joins the Creative Team to provide the musical soundscape for the production.

 In June, 2021, the Creative Team will bring together the strands of White

 Pariahs: Quiet Rebels through a two-week intensive development process.

 White Pariahs: Quiet Rebels will tour nationally with a range of tailored community activities with young people, schools and artists (The Residency Touring Model) and with series of live shows at venues (Performance Touring Model).